lilyosah/tech-knowledgebase/Software-Engineering/Javascript.md

 ```

 ### Objects (Hashes)
 There are no classes - only objects.
 Every object has a prototype that it inherits from.
+When some lookup fails in that objects, consults the parent prototype, so it inherits functions and values.

 ```JS
 let student = {name: 'JS', classes: [class1, class2]}